 Next, consider an arbitrary window $\psi\in\CC^G$.
 Since the vectors $M_{\xi_i}T_{h_i}\psi|_H$ are linearly dependent on $\CC^H$, there is a nonzero vector $f\in\CC^H$ such that all inner products $\scal{M_{\xi_i}T_{h_i}\psi_H,\bar{f}}=0$.
 Denote by $F$ the unique window of $\CC^G$ for which we have $F|_H=f$ and $\supp(F)\ssq H$ (also a nonzero window).
 Then, for all $i$ and $\xi\in\widehat{G}$ with $\xi|_H=\xi_i$ we have

 which shows that these $\abs{G}$ pairs $(h,\xi)\in\ghg$ always give linearly dependent vectors, as desired. \end{proof}

-Since we wish to prove that there exist no windows over any finite abelian non--cyclic group that generate full spark Gabor frames, it suffices to do so for groups of the form $\ZZ/p\ZZ\times\ZZ/p\ZZ$, for $p$ prime, due to the fundamental theorem of finite abelian groups; if such a group is non--cyclic, then it must have a subgroup of this form.
-Thus, Theorem \ref{noncyclic} follows directly Theorem \ref{prime}, which establishes the result for groups of the form $\Zp\times\Zp$.
+Since we wish to prove that there exist no windows over any finite abelian non-cyclic group that generate full spark Gabor frames, it suffices to do so for groups of the form $\ZZ/p\ZZ\times\ZZ/p\ZZ$, for $p$ prime, due to the fundamental theorem of finite abelian groups; if such a group is non-cyclic, then it must have a subgroup of this form.
+Thus, Theorem \ref{noncyclic} follows directly from Theorem \ref{prime}, which establishes the result for groups of the form $\Zp\times\Zp$.

-When $p=2$, this was already proven, therefore by Lemma \ref{hered} we know that any window defined on a group containing a copy of the Klein group as a subgroup cannot generate a full spark Gabor frame.
-We provide an alternative proof of this statement, more in line with the proof of Lemma \ref{hered}, which also gives us an estimate on the minimum value of $\norm{V_{\vphi}f}_0$.
+When $p=2$, this has already been proven, therefore by Lemma \ref{hered} we know that any window defined on a group containing a copy of the Klein group as a subgroup cannot generate a full spark Gabor frame.
+We provide an alternative proof of this statement, more in line with the proof of Lemma \ref{hered}, which also gives us an estimate on the minimum value of $\norm{V_{\vphi}^*f}_0$.

-\begin{thm} Let $G$ be a finite abelian group that has a subgroup isomorphic to the Klein $4$--group.
+\begin{thm} Let $G$ be a finite abelian group that has a subgroup isomorphic to the Klein $4$-group.
 Then, there are no Gabor frames $(f,G\times\widehat{G})$ in general linear position; furthermore, we have

 \end{thm}